Isuzu prime mover with a curtainsider trailer on an Australian highway at sunset

 Key Takeaways

-- The Equifund edge: more than 80 lenders, 24-hour pre-approval and no credit-score impact to get a rate.
+• The Equifund edge: a wide panel of specialist lenders, 24-hour pre-approval and no credit-score impact to get a rate.

 Written and reviewed by the Equifund credit team, commercial asset finance specialists.
 Equifund Financial Group, Australian Credit Licence 389328.